senadkurtisi/ml-tracking-ops/README.md

 ```

 When an instance of `ExperimentLogger` is created a directory with the name corresponding to the argument `logdir` is created (if it didn't previously exist).
 In this `logdir` directory a new directory gets created which corresponds to the time the instance of `ExperimentLogger` was created.
-This directory contains logs related to the training run start at the time indicated by the directory name.
+This directory contains logs related to the training run started at the time indicated by the directory name.
 Each of these directories contains a single `.dat` file which contains time-series logs for each metric logged during that particular training run.
 See image below for an example.

 <p align="left" id="runs-structure">
   <img src="imgs\runs_structure.PNG" height="69px" width="495px"/>